francesco1119/Wheke-Wheke/README.md

 # WHEKE-WHEKE
-Is a T-SQL script tool which tentacles will allows you to discover unused SQL Server database across your SQL Server data warehouse.
+Is a T-SQL script tool which tentacles will allows you to discover unused SQL Server database across your SQL Server data center.

 Wheke-Wheke takes its name from the Māori song Kina-Kina which lyrics are: